magento/devdocs/guides/v2.2/payments-integrations/cardinal/cardinal.md

 The integration is based on the *Magento_CardinalCommerce* module that implements the [Cardinal Cruise Standard](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/7929857/Cardinal+Cruise+Standard) integration approach.

-The [Cardinal Cruise Standard](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/7929857/Cardinal+Cruise+Standard) integration is purely a JavaScript approach that is all encompassing.
+The Cardinal Cruise Standard integration is purely a JavaScript approach that is all encompassing.
 When enabling this approach for [Cardinal Consumer Authentication](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/196642/Consumer+Authentication#ConsumerAuthentication-CardinalConsumerAuthentication), this integration will handle the device data collection, initiating the transaction for [CCA](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/196642/Consumer+Authentication#ConsumerAuthentication-CardinalConsumerAuthentication), presenting the authentication session if required, and returning the results of authentication once completed.
-This is a simple and easy approach is recommended integration approach for [CCA](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/196642/Consumer+Authentication#ConsumerAuthentication-CardinalConsumerAuthentication).
+This is recommended integration approach for CCA.

-The following diagram shows a simplified 3-D Secure verification flow using [Cardinal Cruise Standard](https://cardinaldocs.atlassian.net/wiki/spaces/CC/pages/7929857/Cardinal+Cruise+Standard) integration approach provided by [CardinalCommerce](https://www.cardinalcommerce.com/):
+The following diagram shows a simplified 3-D Secure verification flow using Cardinal Cruise Standard integration approach provided by CardinalCommerce:

 ![CardinalCommerce Interaction]({{ site.baseurl }}/common/images/payments-integrations/cardinal_flow.png)